kroma-network/rip7560-bundler/e2e/README.md

 ## Prerequisites

-The steps in the following section assumes that all these tools have been installed and ready to go.
+The steps in the following section assumes that all these tools have been installed and are ready to go.

 - Node.JS >= 18
 - [Geth](https://geth.ethereum.org/docs/getting-started/installing-geth)